imisrac/aldihomework/1_task/manual_test.md

 * The product (“Cereal”) should still be present in the shopping list.
 * List persistence is maintained across sessions.

+### **Test Case 7: Verify system behavior when user session expires and then tries to add a product to shopping list**

+**Test Case ID:** TC\_ADD\_007

+**Title:** Try to add a product to shopping list after session expired

+**Preconditions:**

+* User is logged in.
+* User session lifetime is configured (e.g., 10 seconds of inactivity).
+* Shopping list is empty.

+**Test Steps:**

+1. Navigate to a product category (e.g., "Dairy & Eggs").
+2. Leave the browser idle until the session expires (e.g., 15 seconds of inactivity).
+3. After timeout, attempt to add a product (e.g., “Milk 1 Gallon”) to the shopping list by clicking “Add to Shopping List.”

+**Expected Result:**

+* The system should not add the product to the shopping list.
+* User should be redirected to the login page or shown a “Session expired – please log in again” message.
+* Once logged back in, the user should be able to add the product successfully.

 ---

 ## Sample Bug Report – Shopping List Sync Issue